mununuribonjesi/ddc-copyright-header/README.md

 # ddc-copyright-header

-This is CLI - to add copyright and license header to all files in the project
+Library to add copyright and license header to "js", "jsx","ts","tsx","html" and "css" files in the project

 ## Prerequisites

-CLI require Node 8.9 or higher, together with NPM 5.5.1 or higher.
+This requires Node 8.9 or higher, together with NPM 5.5.1 or higher.

 ## Quick Overview